-Truelove is a smaller company, but they deserve some more publicity!
-They have quality products at a reasonable price and also fantastic customer service!
-They only sell a few types of harnesses, leashes, collars, and shoes, but those come in different sizes and colors.
+Truelove has good quality products at a reasonable price and also fantastic customer service!
+They only sell a few types of harnesses, leashes, collars, and shoes but those come in different sizes and colors.

 This is one of our favorite harnesses so far!
 We always struggle with finding a sturdier-looking harness that doesn’t restrict the movement, comfortable for the dog, but durable enough to use it on long hikes.
 The TLH6071 harness has padded parts where needed but straps where you don’t, which makes it dry faster, and easier to clean.
 This is the harness which looks cool, great for hikes but it’s not too much for a walk in the city either.